GW-HIVE/PredictMod/frontend/help_content/help_v1.3.md

 #### Data visualization examples and interpretations
 The primary data visualization tools are a decision tree and a SHAP force plot.

+Shapley Value originates from game theory and involves the fair distribution of reward based on the degree of contribution of each player.
+This can be utilized in precision medicine to identify the key “players” or features that contribute to a given prediction.
+The SHAP (SHapley Additive exPlanations) Force Plot leverages this ideology to provide Explainable AI with respect to the single patient predictions made by PredictMod.
+Each plot for a given prediction not only indicates the most influential features but highlights whether that feature pushes the prediction higher (in red) or lower (in blue).
+The consideration of the features and their values leads to a score, where higher scores indicate a prediction of 1, or NR and lower scores a prediction of 0, or R. SHAP Froce Plots also indicate the degree of feature impact based on proximity to the boundary line where the red and blue bars meet.
+The closer to the dividing boundary, the more impact that feature had on the patient’s prediction.

 ### Run another prediction
 Selecting 'Run Another Prediction' will return you to the query builder page, where you can complete steps 1 through 4 to run a new prediction.
 As a reminder, no patient data is stored in the PredictMod server, so running another prediction will erase any currently displayed results.